 Indicator 67 Number of permissions granted in accord with the policy criteria.
-Target 100% Related Policy DMH4 - Conversion of Barns and other buildings to dwellings Result 14
+Target 100% Related Policy DMH4 - Conversion of Barns and other buildings to dwellings Result Target met.
+12 planning permissions (for 18 dwellings) were granted for the conversion of barns and other buildings to dwellings in the monitoring period.